Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Simply enter a login URL and logout URL into the ‘All Other Users’ section.

-Then, simply click the ‘Save Changes’ button.
+Then, click the ‘Save Changes’ button.

 Setting Up a User Registration Redirect in WordPress

 When a new user signs up on your website, WordPress redirects them to the login page.
-You can set up a redirect URL to send them to any other page on your WordPress website.
+You can set up a redirect URL to send them to any other page on your website.

-Simply enter the new URL in the ‘After Registration’ section and click the ‘Save Changes’ button.
+Enter the new URL in the ‘After Registration’ section and click the ‘Save Changes’ button.

 Method 2: Setting Up Custom Login Form and Redirects With WPForms